moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 1. Import RainbowKit, Wagmi, and TanStack Query
 2. Setup configuration for Wagmi
-3. Wrap your application with providers
+3. Wrap the application with providers
 4. Add the connect button

 ### Import RainbowKit, Wagmi, and TanStack Query